bwesterb/draft-cfrg-kyber/draft-cfrg-schwabe-kyber.md

 # Overview

-Kyber is an IND-CCA2 secure KEM.
+ML-KEM is an IND-CCA2 secure KEM.
 It is constructed by applying a Fujisaki-Okamato style transformation on InnerPKE, which is the underlying IND-CPA secure Public Key Encryption scheme.
 We cannot use InnerPKE directly, as its ciphertexts are malleable.

                        F.O. transform
-       InnerPKE   ---------------------->   Kyber
+       InnerPKE   ---------------------->   ML-KEM
        IND-CPA                              IND-CCA2

-Kyber is a lattice-based scheme.
+ML-KEM is a lattice-based scheme.
 More precisely, its security is based on the learning-with-errors-and-rounding problem in module lattices (MLWER).
 The underlying polynomial ring R (defined in {{S-ring}}) is chosen such that